 While a cash Isa is simply a tax-free savings account, a stocks and shares Isa is a tax-efficient investment account that lets you put money into range of different investments.

-It is possible to split your Isa allowance between several different types of Isa 'wrapper', including cash and stocks and shares, using whatever balance you prefer.
+It is possible to split your Isa allowance between several different types of Isa 'wrapper':

-The tax advantages of stocks and shares Isas
+What are the tax advantages of stocks and shares Isas?

 The tax advantages of stocks and shares Isas can be significant, especially if you're a higher or additional-rate taxpayer.

-In fact it's likely you would have to have more than £100,000 invested before you began to exceed this amount, although dividend yields can vary.
+As the first £2,000 of dividends in any account are tax-free, you may not need an Isa if you earn less than this.
+In fact, it's likely you would have to have more than £100,000 invested before you began to exceed this amount, although dividend yields can vary.

-However, everyone in the UK has an annual capital gains allowance.
+Everyone in the UK has an annual capital gains tax-free allowance.

 Stocks and shares Isas will only offer a capital gains tax benefit if you realise gains in excess of this allowance in a single tax year.